uber-go/guide/style.md

 </tbody></table>

-This differentiates zero valued structs from those with non-zero fields similar to the distinction created for [map initialization], and matches how we prefer to [declare empty slices][Declaring Empty Slices].
+This differentiates zero valued structs from those with non-zero fields similar to the distinction created for [map initialization](#initializing-maps), and matches how we prefer to [declare empty slices][Declaring Empty Slices].

-  [map initialization]: #initializing-maps

 #### Initializing Struct References